babegadev/babegadev/README.md

 ## I'm a Student and Developer!
 - 🔭  - I’m currently working on [Nuw.me - A URL Shortener](https://nuw.me)!
-- 🌱  - I’m currently learning Python and JS
+- 🌱  - I’m currently learning Arduino and JavaScript (React)
 - 👯  - I’m looking to find more programming friends
-- 🥅  - 2020 Goals: Master JavaScript and Python
+- 🥅  - 2021 Goals: Academic Achievments
-- ⚡ - Fun fact: I love to go cycling
+- ⚡ - Fun fact: I like cycling

 ### Connect with me: